preciofishbone/OmniaFx/docs/tutorials/first-extension/create-web-api/README.md

 In this sample, a client-side component will call to a Web API and display the response message

->Note: The sample will continue what we have don't in [Create Your First Extension](https://github.com/preciofishbone/OmniaFx/tree/master/docs/tutorials/first-extension) so make sure you've been through it.
+>Note: The sample will continue what we have done in [Create Your First Extension](https://github.com/preciofishbone/OmniaFx/tree/master/docs/tutorials/first-extension) so make sure you've been through it.

 # Step 1.
 Create a controller